andreafalletti/hyprland-/Advanced-config.md

   ↳ fade
     ↳ fadeIn - fade in (open) -> layers and windows
-    ↳ fadeOut - fade out (close) -> layers and windows ↳ fadeSwitch - fade on changing activewindow and its' opacity ↳ fadeShadow - fade on changing activewindow for shadows ↳ border
+    ↳ fadeOut - fade out (close) -> layers and windows ↳ fadeSwitch - fade on changing activewindow and its opacity ↳ fadeShadow - fade on changing activewindow for shadows ↳ border
   ↳ workspaces - styles: slide, slidevert, fade